DeloitteDigitalUK/jira-agile-metrics/README.md

 - `Final column: <name>` – Name of the final 'work' column.
 Defaults to the penultimate column.
 - `Done column: <name>` – Name of the 'done' column.
 Defaults to the last column.
-- `Throughput frequency: <freq>` – Interval to use for calculating frequency, e.g. 1D for daily or 1W for weekly.

 ### Data files